Geochemical Perspectives Letters is a registered trademark of the European Association of Geochemistry.

 Full details of the standards we commit to upholding are available in our Publication Ethics and Malpractice Policy.

 All issues of Geochemical Perspectives Letters are available on the journal website.
-Published articles are archived on the EAG Server.
+Published articles are archived on the EAG Server and with Portico.

 Enquiries should be addressed to the Editorial Office at email@example.com